-The Museum is also featuring a display of a variety of pots made at the Winchcombe Pottery; in fact we have one large multi-purpose bowl made in the late nineteenth or early twentieth centuries, when the pottery was owned by the Beckett family and called Greet Potteries.
+The Museum is also featuring a display of a variety of pots made at the Winchcombe Pottery.
+On display is one large multi-purpose bowl made in the late nineteenth or early twentieth centuries, when the pottery was owned by the Beckett family and called Greet Potteries.

 There is a folder of relevant magazine articles, newspaper cuttings and photographs if you would like to research the Pottery and its potters in more depth.

 Come and admire the craftsmanship of one of our most successful local industries.

 Over the centuries there have been numerous schools in the town.

 The earliest dates from 1521 which was founded at the Abbey, which became the King's School and later moved to Jacobean House.

 Chandos Grammar School started in Chandos Street and later merged with the King's School.